hbarnett99/OneWeather_Vue/README.md

 - Added the ability to add locations to a favourites list
 	- Locations can be removed from the favourites list
 	- Locations can be sorted in alphabetical order in the favourites list
+    - Locations can be quickly searched by double click on it
 - Further UI updates were explored, allowing a dynamically changing app for mobile devices
 - Non functional requirements such as usability and compatibility were explored for a better user experience
 - Presentation about our completed product was included